mengyy212/mengyy212.github.io/index.md

 - **Resilience Assessment Technology and Application of Metro Networked-Operation under Extreme Rainstorm Scenarios**
   <br>
-  The Innovation and Entrepreneurship Science and Technology Project of China Coal Technology and Engineering Group (No.2021-JSYF-006), 2021-2023
+  The Innovation and Entrepreneurship Science and Technology Project of Chinese Institute of Coal Science (No.2021-JSYF-006), 2021-2023

 ## Research Projects Participated